mattyoung101/slingshot/docs/impl_details.md

 clangd, documents do not have to be recompiled from scratch on server boot.

-The "lang lifter", defined in `lang_lifter.cpp/lang_lifter.hpp` is a Slang parse tree visitor that "lifts" SystemVerilog to this high-level representation.
+The "lang lifter", defined in `lang_lifter.cpp/lang_lifter.hpp` is a Slang parse tree visitor that "lifts" a Slang SV CST to this high-level representation.
 By the strict definition of "lifting", it's not really like traditional lifters that do say x86 assembly to LLVM IR, but I named it like this as the inspiration.

 ## Compiler module